pasnox/monkeystudio2/readme.txt

 * Open a console, and go to the sources directory.
 * type: qmake && mingw32-make release

+With MSVC/Windows:

+* Open a console, and go to the sources directory.
+* type: qmake && nmake release

 With Linux/*Nix:

 * Open a shell, and go to the sources directory.